Johnson County Mental Health Center ACT Olathe

 Johnson County Mental Health Center ACT Olathe - Olathe, KS

-Johnson County Mental Health Center Act Olathe is a substance and mental health treatment center located at 920 West Spruce Street in the 66061 zip code in Olathe, KS.
+Johnson County Mental Health Center Act Olathe is a substance and mental health rehab center located at 920 West Spruce Street in the 66061 zip code in Olathe, KS.
 It is operated by the local government.
-Some of the treatment approaches used by Johnson County Mental Health Center Act Olathe include dialectical behavior therapy, substance use counseling approach and 12 step rehabilitation.
-Johnson County Mental Health Center Act Olathe provides short term inpatient rehab and long-term rehab.
+Some of the treatment approaches used by Johnson County Mental Health Center Act Olathe include counseling for substance abuse, matrix model and brief intervention services.
+Johnson County Mental Health Center Act Olathe provides long term rehab and short term inpatient rehab.
 It also provides residential substance abuse treatment.

 Address: 920 West Spruce Street, Olathe, KS 66061